15 reasons to visit Time Out Market Boston

 In a town with no shortage of fish-focused eateries, Kathy Sidell's Saltie Girl manages to stand out.
 At Time Out Market Boston, chef Kyle McClelland satisfies locals and visitors alike with warm buttered lobster rolls and cups of rich, pork belly-kissed clam chowder.
 Looking for a quick foodie bite on the go?
 Try the octopus empanadas or an uni arancini.
 The Saltie team constantly meets with local fishermen and purveyors to ensure they are offering the freshest seafood available, which explains why their fish and chips is always on point.

 With his Tasting Counter, chef Peter Ungár takes his "0 percent carbon, 50 percent local, 100 percent natural" ethos to the Fenway, all while exhibiting the same culinary genius that has lured droves of hungry foodies to his original Tasting Counter in Somerville, where prepaid dining "tickets" are required.
-At Time Out Market, the French-trained master serves meticulously handcrafted dishes such as grapefruit-cured ocean trout and rice-smoked duck breast with garlic-braised greens, yuzu kosho and fermented black-bean vinaigrette.
+At Time Out Market, the French-trained master serves meticulously handcrafted dishes such as shrimp risotto and duck corn dogs.
 Best of all, no tickets are needed here.

 We've got the tipples that are right for you at the Time Out Market Bar, from craft cocktails to the best local beers.
-We're talking about mixing things up with drinks like our signature marg, the Watermelon Wonderful, made with earthy Tequila Arette Blanco, agave, triple sec, lime and watermelon juice; Bushido's Way of the Warrior—the world's first Japanese sake on tap—with notes of tart raspberry and watermelon rind; the monk-brewed Spencer Ale, an unfiltered and unpasteurized brew made by the brothers of St. Joseph's Abbey in Central Mass; or washing down your prime eats with the low ABV of a Wild Blueberry Kombucha that's concocted from organic Maine blueberries.
-Cheers, Boston—here's mud in your eye.
+We're talking about Bushido's Way of the Warrior—the world's first Japanese sake on tap—with notes of tart raspberry and watermelon rind; the monk-brewed Spencer Ale, an unfiltered and unpasteurized brew made by the brothers of St. Joseph's Abbey in Central Mass; or washing down your prime eats with the low ABV of a Ginger Root Kombucha from Maine's finest producer, Urban Farm Fermentory.
+Cheers, Boston!

 Need a morning jolt?
 Coffee pioneer and local darling George Howell Coffee is known for delivering a tight caffeine game with their signature batch-brewed, single-farm coffees.
 Whatever you drink from their menu here, it does the trick, from pour-overs to seasonal coffee-based mocktails featuring handpicked micro-lot and single-origin beans.
 Don't forget to couple your buzz with some pastries and desserts—think Breton Kouign-amanns and finger-licking sticky buns—from bakeries Seven Stars and Praliné.

 Time Out Market's got its fair share of luxuriant, protein-heavy eats, but not everything you eat here has to have a face.
-Get your organic and plant-based kicks by sidling up to the bar of Revolution Health Kitchen for some avo toasts and acai bowls, or dig into the creative vegan fare of MC Kitchen, a chef- and local farmer-forward concept where dishes like mushroom ceviche or spun zucchini noodles rolled in a carrot, roasted garlic and corn sauce can be found.
-If you're looking for something a bit more traditional but no less flavorful, dig into mezze like walnut harissa, heaping scoops of hummus and baked chickpea fritters at anoush'ella.
+Get your organic and plant-based kicks by sidling up to the bar of Revolution Health Kitchen for some avo toasts and acai bowls, or—if you're looking for something a bit more traditional but no less flavorful—dig into mezze like walnut harissa, heaping scoops of hummus and baked chickpea fritters at anoush'ella.
 It's all fresh, nutrious and delicious.

 From options fashioned after Roman street food to the classic sweets of a traditional gelatiere, Time Out Market's got a selection of spots that represent Italy in style.
 On the savory side, Boston can thank its highly-acclaimed culinarian Michael Schlow for delivering all the Italian favorites: His signature counter's where you go for a menu of simple dishes like Mimi's Famous Meatballs and cavatelli coated in spicy sausgae ragù, while his pizza counter Monti Roman Pizzeria slings handcrafted al taglio pies like Margheritas or exotics like wild mushroom, truffle and Parmesan.
 And if you've got a hankering for something sweet?
 Grab some hefty scoops of gelato or sorbet from Vincent Turco's Gelato & Chill, coming in smooth flavors like Sicilian pistachio and tiramisu.
 Now THAT's Italian.